• Skip to primary navigation

 • Date caramel – If you want to make an even healthier version, try using date caramel instead of typical caramel.

-tray of copycat star crunch
+Platter of homemade star crunch cookies

 Storage and Freezing